Let’s discuss kids allergies and allergic reactions

 We know that children with first-degree relatives with food allergies are more likely to have food allergies themselves.
 This does not mean we should delay the introduction of allergenic foods, but rather, it is essential to be mindful of risk.

-It may seem counterintuitive, and it is different from the old-school teachings when we were growing us, but we know now that the early introduction of allergens DECREASES the risk of developing allergies.
-Kids that grew up in the 1980s often did not get exposed to peanut butter until age 1-2, which increased their risk of allergies to peanuts.
-Offering allergenic foods by age six months is a significant step in preventing food allergies.
+It may seem counterintuitive, and it is different from the old-school teachings when we were growing us.
+Still, we know now that the early introduction of allergens DECREASES the risk of developing allergies.
+For example, kids that grew up in the 1980s often did not get exposed to peanut butter until age 1-2, which increased their risk of allergies to peanuts.
+Offering solid foods and allergenic foods by age six months is a significant step in preventing food allergies.
+That’s right; we may be able to prevent your child from developing food allergies, such as allergy to tree nuts, egg allergy, milk allergy, and other allergic reactions if they are started on solid foods early.
+Allergenic foods include tree nuts, peanut, eggs, fish, milk, and wheat.
 Please review your child’s risk and plan to introduce solids with your doctor.

-If your child has a known allergy, or is at high risk of allergies, consult with your child’s health care provider.
+If your child has a known allergy or is at high risk of allergies, consult with your child’s health care provider.
 A physician can prescribe an allergy kit that contains epinephrine for severe cases of allergic reactions like anaphylaxis.
-If your child has an autoinjector, ensure your child carries it with him/her at all times as an emergency backup plan.
+If your child has an autoinjector, ensure your child carries it with them at all times as an emergency backup plan.

 How long does an allergic reaction last?

 Some kids will react to a portion of food for mere minutes.
-A baby allergic reaction can be hives that last only a few minutes and fade on their own.
-Other kids have reactions that persistent intermittently for days how the immune system flairs are highly person and situation specific and not very predictable.
+For example, a baby allergic reaction can be hives that last only a few minutes and fade on their own.
+Other kids have persistent reactions intermittently for days how the immune system flairs are highly person and situation-specific and not very predictable.
 Your doctor can help direct your child’s care based on the symptoms your child is experiencing.

 After all, is said and done, it won’t go a long way if you alone know about your kid’s allergies.
 Ensure that everyone around your kids knows about their food allergies too.
-A lot of effort and resources are being put into research concerning food allergy.
-Newer therapies called oral-immunotherapy involve giving kids with known allergies small and steadily increasing doses of the allergen they are allergic too, to decrease the immune response and prevent anaphylaxis.
+A lot of effort and resources are being put into research concerning food allergies.
+Newer therapies called oral immunotherapy involve giving kids with known allergies small and steadily increasing doses of the allergen they are allergic too, to decrease the immune response and prevent anaphylaxis.